 Cautions When Using an EBT Card

 When you’re shopping, it’s natural to throw all your items such as food and other necessities into the basket together and then put them on the conveyor belt without thinking.
-However, your EBT card will not distinguish which items in your cart are food and which aren’t, and there are very steep penalties for buying unapproved items with your EBT money.
+However, your EBT card will only cover those items in your cart that qualify for the program.

 Aid for Diapers and Baby Products

 So what do you do if you have to buy diapers, but you can barely afford to keep a roof over your baby’s head, and you rely on SNAP benefits to keep them fed?
 If your child is enrolled in an Early Head Start or Head Start program, they should receive diapers while at the program.
 If you receive TANF benefits, you can also use that money to purchase diapers.

 Some community programs work to provide diapers and other such necessities for families in need.
 There is also a bill in Congress that would help provide diapers to families all across the country.
 Talk to your local representatives about whether such a program is available in your community, and ask your national representatives to vote yes on HR1846.